Emma927/HelpHub/README.md

 # 🛟 HelpHub

 A central announcement app connecting users with aid organizations conducting collections of clothes, footwear, accessories, food, hygiene products, blankets, and medicines in Poland.
 It solves the problem of the lack of a single place to browse and add collections by various aid organizations.

 **Available online at:**
 [https://help-hub-render.netlify.app/](https://help-hub-render.netlify.app/)

+⚠️ Note for reviewers
+The backend runs in serverless mode on Render’s free plan, so the first request after a period of inactivity may take up to 30 seconds.
+Subsequent requests respond immediately.
+For local testing, JSON Server provides instant responses.

 ## 🚀 Features